Air Partner: Chronology

-1999: The company name is changed from Air London to Air Partner.

-Air Partner Travel Consultants is launched.
-The IATA and ATOL bonded agency organises scheduled flights, limousine hire and accommodation.

-2000: Air Partner continues to expand with new offices opening in Austria, and a second US office opens in New York.

-2001: 24/7 office-based operations department opens at London Gatwick HQ.

 2003: Air Partner delivers at least 4,000 tonnes of military supplies during the first Gulf War.
-In an interview with Chairman Tony Mack explained "The Gulf War was a windfall for us.
+In an interview, chairman Tony Mack explained: "The Gulf War was a windfall for us.
 We’d hate to say ‘yippee, we’re going to war’, but I guess the net effect would be positive."

-2005: Air Partner opens an office in Italy.

 2006: The JetCard membership scheme is unveiled.
-JetCard offers a wealth of benefits for more regular flyers that delivers value for businesses and individuals.
+JetCard offers benefits for regular flyers.

-2007: Air Partner re-brands and launches a new corporate identity, creating two new internal trading boards - Private Jets and Commercial Jets.

-2008: Carbon neutral offset options are launched across all flights.

-2010: Mark Briffa is appointed CEO.Ministry of Defence military contracts represented over 60% of Air Partner's pre-tax profits.

-Air Partner opens an office in Istanbul, Turkey.

 UK headquarter moves to a larger premises alongside London Gatwick Airport, opposite The Beehive - Gatwick’s original terminal building with its grass runways, which opened in 1936.
 The company first began trading here in 1961 and has remained within 1 km ever since.

-Air Partner awarded a four-year contract with the Department for International Development (DfID) to become its “sole provider of passenger and freight air charter services”, and had been hired to be a charter broker to the Foreign and Commonwealth Office Crisis Centre.
+Air Partner was awarded a four-year contract with the Department for International Development (DfID) to become its “sole provider of passenger and freight air charter services”, and had been hired to be a charter broker to the Foreign and Commonwealth Office Crisis Centre.

 2015: Air Partner acquires Cabot Aviation and Baines Simmons.

-2016: Air Partner acquires Clockwork Research.